daronphang/programming-resources/golang/memory-management.md

 ### Structs in slices, maps

 - For slices, although structs in slices are passed by value, but because the slice holds references to the original elements, it will affect the original slice
-- For maps, the actual struct is **passed by value**; need to assign the struct back into the key if you want to modify
+- For maps, the actual struct is **passed by value**; need to assign the struct back into the key if you want to modify.
+Alternatively, assign pointers to keys in maps

 ```go
 type Person struct {